In Collaboration with

 SpeedNews’ AeroAuto Conference will create synergy between these two industries by providing a forum for idea sharing, problem solving and development of best practices and bringing leading executives, and decision makers together to build the future.

-AeroAuto will take place over a one day time frame and will include speeches and panels from each industry.
+AeroAuto take place over a one day time frame and included speeches and panels from each industry.

 Topics to be Discussed: